- Video length: 3:49.

 The Symbology pane appears and displays symbology properties for the Mangroves layer.

-- In the Symbology pane, next to Symbol, click the symbol patch.
+- In the Symbology pane, next to Symbol, click the symbol for the layer.

 The pane changes to show symbol formatting options.